This lesson on multiplication tables will cover multiplying by fives.

 In the first paper there are four different problems.
 For each problem have your child count how many hands there are.
 Then multiply that number by 5 (five fingers on each hand).
 When they get the answer you can have them double check their work by counting all of the fingers in each problem.

 The next two worksheets are simple multiplication charts with missing numbers.
 Have your child or students fill in each box with the appropriate answer.

-The final paper is a maze.
-Have you child start by the fish with the number five, then color in the multiples of five to create a path to his home.
+The fourth paper is a maze.
+Have your child start by the fish with the number five, then color in the multiples of five to create a path to his home.

-I have created a lot more multiplication lessons and activity sheets.
+I have created a lot more multiplication lessons and activity sheets focusing on different times tables and particular factors.
 Be sure to check them out below.